gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 #### Quote/Finish

 Quote and Finish questions must be quoted word-perfect.
 Quizzers may go back and correct their answers if done in the question answer duration time period.
-The quizzer will be required to make one full correct rotation; however, the quizzer can be called correct if they have made a mistake only in one area of the verse and correct the mistake, making it abundantly clear to the quizmaster and answer judge that they know where their mistake was and what the corrected words are.
+The quizzer will be required to make 1 full correct rotation; however, the quizzer can be called correct if they have made a mistake only in 1 area of the verse and correct the mistake, making it abundantly clear to the quizmaster and answer judge that they know where their mistake was and what the corrected words are.

 Context is defined as the required verse, which is defined as the 1 or 2 verse range of the question, based on the question type.